paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

   Dispute(Hash, Signature),
 }

-/// This data needs to make its way from the provisioner into the InherentData.
-///
-/// There, it is used to construct the InclusionInherent. type ProvisionerInherentData = (SignedAvailabilityBitfields, Vec<BackedCandidate>);

 /// Message to the Provisioner.
 ///
 /// In all cases, the Hash is that of the relay parent.